ibm-cloud-docs/vpc/bare_metal_server_connect_s390x.md

 # Connecting to LinuxONE bare metal servers
 {: #connect-to-linuxone-bare-metal-servers}

-After your bare metal server is running, you can connect to the server by using the serial console, or your private SSH key through a floating IP.
+After your bare metal server is running, you can connect to the server by using your private SSH key through a floating IP.
 {: shortdesc}

-Using a VNC console to connect to the LinuxONE Bare Metal server is not supported.
+Using a VNC console or a serial console to connect to the LinuxONE Bare Metal server is not supported.
 {: note}

-## Accessing LinuxONE bare metal server by using a serial console
-{: #access-linuxone-bm-using-console}

-You can access the LinuxONE Bare metal server by connecting to the serial console.

-To connect to a console, you need to be assigned **Operator** (or greater) and **Bare Metal Console Administrator** roles for the bare metal server in IBM Cloud Identity and Access Management (IAM).
-If you are an administrator of your account, you also need to self-assign the **Bare Metal Console Administrator** role.

-### Connecting to a serial console
-{: #connect-to-serial-console}

-You can use a serial console to access LinuxONE Bare metal server.
-You must first manually switch to the serial console mode by using the following steps:

-1. Restart your server.

-2. Click **Open serial console** from the IBM Cloud UI.
-A new tab opens in your terminal.

-If the login window doesn’t show up in the terminal, press **ESC**.
-{: tip}

 ## Accessing the LinuxONE bare metal server by using a floating IP
 {: #access-linuxone-bm-using-fip}